Timothy Woods

 Done refers to when the meat has reached an internal temperature safe to eat and finished is when the meat is at its tastiest.

-If you ask USDA, they recommend you cook your pork ribs to 145°F to safely consume them [1].
+According to USDA USDA, you should cook your pork ribs to 145°F to safely consume them [2].

 However, I have found that slow-cooking ribs at 190 - 203°F (even more so when smoking meats) is the key to making your meat juicy and tender.